w3f/polkadot-wiki/docs/learn/learn-identity.md

 description: Learn about on-chain identity, judgements, registrars, and how to manage your identity on Polkadot.
 ---

-!!!info "Setting your identity on Polkassembly"
-    You can set your identity using the Polkassembly dApp.
-Follow [these support guides](https://support.polkadot.network/support/solutions/articles/65000187627-how-to-set-your-on-chain-identity-on-polkassembly).

 Polkadot provides a naming system that allows participants to add personal information to their on-chain account and subsequently ask for verification of this information by [registrars](#registrars).